djmattyg007/drone-git-clone/README.md

 There were other smaller reasons, such as feeling that the tests were unnecessarily complicated and difficult to understand.
 This fork uses a dedicated test runner (pytest) with all the niceties that come with it.

-## TODO

-- Continue updating the cloning logic to ensure there is always a ref for the default branch